USS Abraham Lincoln (CVN-72): Construction

 Abraham Lincoln's contract was awarded to Newport News Shipbuilding on 27 December 1982; her keel was laid 3 November 1984 at Newport News, Virginia.
 The ship was launched on 13 February 1988 and commissioned on 11 November 1989.
-She cost $4.726 billion in 2010 dollars.

 1990 to 1999

 Abraham Lincoln was transferred to the Pacific in September 1990 performing Gringo-Gaucho with the Argentine Naval Aviation during the transit.
 From 4 October, Abraham Lincoln formed CTG 24.8 in company with USS Doyle; 6 October transit with USS Pawcatuck and Doyle in company.
 On 5 November 1990, as Abraham Lincoln was anchored in Valparaíso, Frente Patriótico Manuel Rodríguez guerrillas detonated a bomb inside the restaurant Max und Moritz, in the seaside resort of Viña del Mar, wounding three of her sailors.

 Abraham Lincoln's maiden Western Pacific deployment came unexpectedly on 28 May 1991 in response to Operation Desert Shield/Desert Storm.
 The ship had the staffs of Commander, Carrier Group Three, Rear Admiral Timothy W. Wright, and Destroyer Squadron 9 embarked, as well as Carrier Air Wing Eleven.
 She was accompanied by a seven-ship battle group.

 While heading towards the Indian Ocean, the ship was diverted to support evacuation operations after Mount Pinatubo erupted on Luzon Island in the Philippines.
 In support of Operation Fiery Vigil, Abraham Lincoln led a 23-ship armada that moved over 45,000 people from the Subic Bay Naval Station to the port of Cebu in the Visayas.
 It was the largest peacetime evacuation of active military personnel and their families in history.
 One baby was born onboard Abraham Lincoln during the evacuation; his mother named him Abraham Lincoln Prestera.
 After Fiery Vigil, Abraham Lincoln steamed toward the Persian Gulf, to run reconnaissance and combat air patrols in Iraq and Kuwait, assisting allied and US troops involved with Desert Storm.
 In early 1992, the ship was at Naval Air Station Alameda on Ship's Restricted Availability for minor maintenance and refitting.

 From June 1993, Abraham Lincoln was the flagship of Commander, Carrier Group Three.
-In October 1993, the carrier was ordered to the coast of Somalia to assist UN humanitarian operations.
+In October 1993, the carrier was ordered to the coast of Somalia to assist United Nations humanitarian operations.
 For four weeks, Abraham Lincoln flew air patrols over Mogadishu in support of Operation Restore Hope.